 - Bar or dumbbells rows

 Gym equipment designers create most back exercise machines to pull from specific angles.
-Some are midway between the vertical and horizontal planes.
-The machines are more supportive of the torso, and lower back injuries can result from heavy exercises.
+For example, some are midway between the vertical and horizontal planes.
+As a result, the machines are more supportive of the torso, and lower back injuries can result from heavy exercises.

 Some movements, such as pulling, are easier on the machines than with free weights.
 The best back training sessions include movements on various interfaces.
 It would be best to train both free weights and machines to stimulate your back muscles.
 This way, the muscles will perform movements from different angles.